malcolmt/imaginary-maps-in-django/README.rst

 particularly if you follow the tutorials, it can sometimes seem a bit overwhelming in the way it goes from zero to fancy maps in only a couple of steps.
-I'd like to demystify some of the pieces of the stack, pulling apart the modeling support — specifying the data are we trying to work with — from the display and client-side portion.
+I'd like to demystify some of the pieces of the stack, pulling apart the modelling support — specifying the data are we trying to work with — from the display and client-side portion.

 To make this more than a dry technical dive, I'll show how to add extras to an